 The likelihood of a tenant voluntarily vacating the premises after being served with a Section 8 notice is statistically pretty low.
 This is primarily because Section 8 notices are typically issued based on rent arrears, and tenants facing arrears often lack the financial means to secure a deposit for a new rental property, leading them to remain in the current property.
 Landlords tend to have better success when serving notices based on grounds other than rent arrears.

 If your tenant disregards the served notice, whether it is a Section 8 or Section 21 notice, you, as the landlord, will need to initiate legal proceedings by applying to the court for a possession order.
 The GOV website offers the possession claim online service, which enables you to complete court forms online and track the progress of your claim.
 The cost for this service is £325.
+Under the new Renters' Rights Act, all claims will require hearings, increasing legal costs significantly.

 Typically, it takes around 6-8 weeks for a judge to grant a possession order under either Section 8 or Section 21.
+This is expected to increase to 8-12 weeks or more from 2026 due to removal of accelerated possession and increased court workload.

 It's not uncommon for tenants to disregard the possession order issued by the court, typically granting a 14-day period.
 In such cases, landlords must proceed to the final step, which involves applying for an eviction date through the County Court Bailiff.
 This stage can take anywhere from 5 to 10 weeks, depending on the resources and efficiency of the specific court involved.